kevinnls/bitesyzedtechdiary/_drafts/2022-08-15-exposing-to-the-internet-using-vpn.md

 It has been a month and half since I started writing this post by the way.
 I am just going to get this over with as soon as possible.

+# Future me intervenes

+Today is 11 January, 2023.
+It has been more than four months since I started this piece.

+I do not even remember the exact details.
+I got my Wireguard VPN working.
+And while I did not have many uses for it at first, it has now become one of the most important (to me) internet services I manage.

+I use it to provide my [Nextcloud](https://nextcloud.com/) with an external storage backend via SSH over Wireguard to my home server.
+So I can move off old large files that I need access to, but don't need to store on my rented
+<abbr title="virtual private server; a virtual machine rented from some provider">VPS</abbr>.

+Eventually I have come to realise that I sidetracked too much, purs uing perfection and comprehensiveness that is not suited for this blog.
+This entry is neither bite-sized nor <abbr title='in the sense of "daily"'>journalish</abbr>.

+As such, this ends the entry and I will move on to other ones.
+And try to stick to the idea of _bitesyzed tech journal_